apache/struts-extras/struts2-secure-jakarta-multipart-parser-plugin/README.md

       <constant name="struts.multipart.parser" value="secure-jakarta"/>
  ```

+and then restart your application, you can use one of the existing PoCs to test if everything is ok.

 If you are using Maven to build your project, please add the following dependency into your pom:

 ```xml